 X Erythritol and all other low-digestible sweeteners are FODMAP carbohydrates, an acronym for Fermentable, Oligo-, Di-, Mono-saccharides, and Polyols.
-The term was coined to designate the negative effects caused by those carbohydrates.
-FODMAPs should not be consumed by people suffering from "irritable bowel syndrome" (IBS).
+The term was coined to designate carbohydrates associated with negative gastrointestinal effects.
+Avoid FODMAPs if you have a sensitive digestive system or "irritable bowel syndrome" (IBS).

 In the United States, at the time of publishing, a pound of granulated erythritol costs from 4 to 20 dollars.
 We pay a much higher price than table sugar, which has an average of 0.75 cents per pound and is 30-40 percent sweeter than erythritol.
 Scroll down to explore all 40+ brands of granulated erythritol.

 Certified organic erythritol varies from 4.5 to 12 dollars per pound.
 All of them are made in China from non-GMO corn.
-No other sweetener carries more certifications than Organic Zero from Wholesome.
+No other sweetener carries more certifications than Wholesome Organic Erythritol.
 It is Fair Trade Certified, Organic Certified, Non-GMO Project Verified, Kosher Certified, and Keto Certified.

 Save by buying large bags of erythritol, from 3 to 6 pounds, which cost around $4 a pound.
 Check out Microingredients and Whole Earth.
 Hoosier Hill Farm is the only erythritol made in the United States.
 Most 1-lb bags cost between $6 and $12.